putuvandi/odin-recipes/README.md

 # odin-recipes
-Odading Recipe using simple HTML
+Odading, Pukis, and Terang Bulan Recipes using simple HTML